Darker-Ink/Dink/Readme.md

 This is pretty much a joke Discord wrapper, I use it myself for some stuff but I wouldn't recommend using it.
 Its horrible and while I will update it its never going to be good as any other project, Check out Discord.js or Eris if you want a good wrapper.

+This handles reconnects and stuff.
+It also caches guilds & channels.

+## Credits

+I used Collections from discord.js thats about all I can remember as of writing this

 # Examples

 Since I'm too lazy to add to npm you'll need to git clone this repo and then run `npm install` in the directory.